Frequently Asked Questions

 What is Medicare Part D and how can I find out if I am eligible?

-Medicare offers a variety of prescription drug plan coverage to enrollees for both brand-name and generic prescription drugs, administered by insurance and other private companies.
+Medicare offers a variety of prescription drug coverage plans to enrollees, for both brand-name and generic prescription drugs, which are administered by insurance and other private companies.
 Anyone with Medicare Part A and/or B can join.
-The plan is referred to as Medicare Part D. Patients must elect and enroll in a stand-alone prescription drug plan (PDP) or Medicare Advantage prescription drug (MA-PD) plan in order to receive the prescription drug benefit.
+The plan is referred to as Medicare Part D. Patients must elect and enroll in a stand-alone prescription drug plan (PDP) or Medicare Advantage prescription drug plan (MA-PD) in order to receive the prescription drug benefit.
 Like other insurance, there is a monthly premium, a yearly deductible and co-payments for part of the cost of prescriptions.
 Those amounts - and the drugs they cover - will vary by plan.

 The Medicare program offers a "drug finder tool" that will help patients evaluate coverage of plans in their region.
 To find out more information on Medicare Part D, call the Centers for Medicare and Medicaid Services (CMS) at 1-800-MEDICARE or visit http://www.medicare.gov.

-I'm on chemotherapy and do not know which side effects I need to call my physician about.
+Which side effects do I need to call my doctor about?

-Side effects of treatment with chemotherapy agents are usually discussed with patients before the treatment is started.
-From the doctor?s perspective, the side effects of greatest concern may be fever, breathing difficulties, hives or rashes, rapid heartbeat, confusion, and redness or pain at the IV site.
-From the patient's perspective, any side effect causing discomfort or limiting usual activity such as diarrhea or nausea is a concern.
-Report any of these side effects when they first appear.
+Side effects of treatment are usually discussed with patients before the treatment is started.
+From the doctor's perspective, the side effects of greatest concern may be fever, breathing difficulties, hives or rashes, rapid heartbeat, confusion, and redness or pain at the IV site.
+From the patient's perspective, any side effect causing discomfort or limiting usual activity, such as diarrhea or nausea, is a concern.
+Report any side effects when they first appear.
 Sometimes the more common side effects can be managed with medications to reduce discomfort.
-To find detailed side effect information about particular drugs, see the free LLS booklet Understanding Drug Therapy and Managing Side Effects.
+To find detailed side effect information about particular drugs, see the free LLS booklet Understanding Side Effects of Drug Therapy.